Disability insurance tax-deductible: Secure maximum benefits

 The German Pension Insurance provides statistics and reports on reduced earning capacity pensions.

-The consumer advice centre offers a PDF document with valuable consumer information.
+The Consumer Advice Centre provides a PDF document with valuable consumer information.

 Destatis, the Federal Statistical Office, publishes press releases and data.

-The Federal Agency for Civic Education (bpb) provides comprehensive information on social security.
+The Federal Agency for Civic Education (bpb) offers comprehensive information on social insurance.

 FAQ